isotopp/isotopp.github.io/content/posts/2023-01-03-mysql-ways-to-run-mysqldump.md

 USE `mysql`;
 ```

-In MySQL 8, the `mysql` schema cannot be dropped any more, so you need to edit that out manually to make the dump useful.
+In MySQL 8, the `mysql` schema cannot be dropped anymore, so you need to edit that out manually to make the dump useful.

 Why `mysqldump` does  not special case this schema nobody knows:
 it is known broken, and documented as broken in the manual page.